ANTIQUES ROADSHOW: Vintage San Francisco

 On the ROADSHOW podcast, producers chat with many of your favorite ROADSHOW experts about their experiences in search of America's hidden treasures and other antiques issues in the news:

 App for iPhone and iPad

-Join the fun as you test your appraisal skills on actual antiques from across the USA.
+Join the fun and test your appraisal skills on actual antiques from across the USA.
 The app incorporates only real antiques, photos, item histories and values, as appraised on the TV series.
 Your purchase supports PBS and ANTIQUES ROADSHOW.

-ANTIQUES ROADSHOW's 1998 trip to the City by the Bay featured a modest-looking Eskimo hunting helmet with an estimated value that has swelled from its original $65,000 to $75,000 to $100,000 to $125,000, while a 1385 English silver spoon declined from $10,000 to $20,000 to $5,000 to $8,000.
+"Vintage San Francisco" - The 1997-1998 rainfall season was the second wettest (47.22 inches) in the 149 seasons recorded beginning in 1849.
+ROADSHOW's 1998 trip to the City by the Bay featured a modest-looking Eskimo hunting helmet with an estimated value that has swelled from its original $65,000 to $75,000 to $100,000 to $125,000, while a 1385 English silver spoon declined from $10,000 to $20,000 to $5,000 to $8,000.

 The full episode is available to view on demand with KPBS Passport, video streaming for members ($60 yearly) using your computer, smartphone or tablet.
 We offer Passport videos on ROKU!
 Activate your benefit now.